 In this section

-right@home is an Australian multi-state, sustained nurse home visiting program delivered through maternal and child health services, and designed to promote family wellbeing and child development.
+right@home is a sustained nurse home visiting program delivered through maternal and child health services, and designed to promote family wellbeing and child development.

-The randomised controlled trial, currently underway across sites in Victoria and Tasmania, is based on the Maternal Early Childhood Sustained Home-visiting (MECSH) program and incorporates additional modules based on the best evidence to help parents care for and respond to their children, and create a supportive home learning environment.
+The randomised controlled trial, currently underway across sites in Victoria and Tasmania, is based on the Maternal Early Childhood Sustained Home-visiting (MECSH) program and incorporates additional modules to help parents care for and respond to their children, and create a supportive

-In Phase 2, we want to know if there are long-lasting effects of the extra visits on children's early learning and development by the time they start school.
+We want to know if there are long-lasting effects of the extra visits on children's early learning and development by the time they start school.
 We will continue to follow up these families and children until child age 5 years.

 The nurses who participate in right@home are specifically trained and supported to work with parents and carers facing adversity.
-This enables them to establish professional, warm and effective relationships with parents, and in turn, promote children’s development in the home.
+This enables them to establish professional, warm and productive relationships with parents, and in turn, promote children’s development in the home.
 This training and support is the

-Phase 1 of right@home is financed by a combination of monetary and ‘in-kind’ support from the following institutions and departments:
+Phase 1 of right@home is funded by a combination of financial and ‘in-kind’ support from the following institutions and departments:

 Phase 2 is funded by: